mathiasverraes/15yearsddd/manuscript/jeremie-chassaing/essay.md

 ## Domain Events

 There is no change in the domain that is not due to an Event.
-And Domain Driven Design should definitely encompass them to create better models when time passing in the system is part of the problem.
+And Domain-Driven Design should definitely encompass them to create better models when time passing in the system is part of the problem.

 Once starting to look for them, events appear everywhere in the Ubiquitous Language: